Efficient discovery of multiple minimum action pathways using Gaussian process: Introduction

-As a way to get around the computational cost issue, J\'{o}nsson and coworkers~\cite{koistinen_nudged_2017, garrido_torres_low-scaling_2019} suggested the one-image evaluation (OIE) method incorporating the Gaussian process (GP) ~\cite{bernardo_bayesian_1999, ohagan_curve_1978} with a nudged elastic band (NEB)~\cite{jonsson_nudged_1998} to reduce the number of energy and force calculations.
-The OIE method finds the minimum energy pathway (MEP) by building a Gaussian PES that approximates the actual PES iteratively.
-The following steps construct the approximate Gaussian PES.
-First, a posterior distribution is used to evaluate the most uncertain image along the pathway.
-Second, the most uncertain image is evaluated with actual energy calculation and then added the value to a database to improve the Gaussian PES's accuracy.
-Third, on the newly constructed Gaussian PES, the MEP is updated to fit the new Gaussian PES using NEB.
-After the relaxation of NEB, the whole process is repeated until the level of uncertainty decreases below a certain threshold.
-With the MB potential, the number of function calls is effectively reduced by two orders of magnitude~\cite{garrido_torres_low-scaling_2019}.
+To alleviate this computational cost issue, J\'{o}nsson and coworkers~\cite{koistinen_nudged_2017, garrido_torres_low-scaling_2019} suggested the one-image evaluation (OIE) method by combining the Gaussian process (GP) ~\cite{bernardo_bayesian_1999, ohagan_curve_1978} with NEB~\cite{jonsson_nudged_1998}.
+The OIE method finds the MEP by building a Gaussian potential energy surface (PES) approximating the actual PES iteratively.
+They reduced the number of function calls reduced by two orders of magnitude on an artificial 2D PES~\cite{garrido_torres_low-scaling_2019}.

-Another major limitation of existing pathway search methods, such as NEB, is that they are \emph{local} optimization methods whose final results heavily depend on the initial guesses on pathways.
+Another major limitation of existing pathway search methods, such as NEB, is that they are \emph{local} optimization methods whose final results heavily depend on initial guesses on pathways.
 Generally, conventional pathway search methods start from the linear interpolation between end states and perform local optimization of the initial pathway.
-These approaches can find the correct minimum energy or action pathways only when a given PES is simple and smooth.
-However, many complex systems have highly rugged PES, which does not guarantee to locate the most dominant pathway near the linear interpolation between two states.
-To avoid this problem, an extensive search on a pathway space is essential.
+As a result, these approaches can find the correct minimum energy or action pathways only when a given PES is simple and smooth.
+However, many complex systems have highly rugged PESs, which do not guarantee to locate the most dominant pathway near the linear interpolation between two states.
+An extensive search on a pathway space is essential to avoid this problem.

-In this work, to overcome these limitations, we present a novel transition-pathway-sampling method by combining the state-of-the-art machine learning techniques and the advantages of both Passerone's and Lee's methods.
-We also carry out direct OM action optimization with a total-energy-conservation restraint without using the original system's Hessian.
-One of the core algorithms in our method, Gaussian process action optimization (GPAO), shares a similar principle with the OIE method.
-To avoid calculations of all the intermediate images, we calculate only the most uncertain images as measured by the variance via GP and then add the calculation result to the database.
-The potential energies, forces, and Hessian of the intermediate images are estimated using the Gaussian PES.
-Within the Gaussian PES, the MEP is directly optimized so as to find its minimum action.
-Also, GPAO samples multiple sub-optimal pathways, local minima of action, because it uses the identical sampling method with Action-CSA~\cite{lee_finding_2017}.